AbdelkaderDe/OwaspTop10-BTP-Developer-Guide/exercises/ex0/README.md

   <b></b>
 </p>

-- In the Workspace on the right side, you will find your incident management application in the list of projects.
+- In the workspace on the right side, you will find your incident management application in the list of projects.
  <p align="center">
   <img src="images/btp-subaccount-open-BAS-folder-explorer.png" alt="" width="900"/>
   <br>